-Tom Pilsch is a retired Professor of the Practice of National Security in the Sam Nunn School of International Affairs at the Georgia Institute of Technology in Atlanta, Georgia, where he taught a series of courses on Technology & Modern War and national security.
+Tom Pilsch is a retired Professor of the Practice of National Security from the Sam Nunn School of International Affairs at the Georgia Institute of Technology in Atlanta, Georgia, where he taught a series of courses on Technology & Modern War and national security.

 He joined Georgia Tech in 1997 as the College of Computing's assistant dean for continuing education and special programs.
 From 2003 to 2011 Tom was the college's assistant dean for students and in 2011 became the college's assistant dean for operations leading a team responsible for integrating the college's operational support services for finance, human resources and technical and facilities support.
 In 2007 he began teaching for the Sam Nunn School and was appointed as a professor of the practice of national security in 2011.
 He retired from Georgia Tech in 2015.